Event Management

 Nicole Koenig-Lewis, Cardiff University, UK

-Joerg Koenigstorder, Technical University of Munich, Germany
+Joerg Koenigstorfer, Technical University of Munich, Germany

-Maximiliano Korstanje, University of Palermo, Argetina
+Maximiliano Korstanje, University of Palermo, Argentina

 Niki Koutrou, Bournemouth University, UK